cb125/Dynamics/bibliography.md

 "[T]he two kinds of content [at-issue versus appositive] must be integrated into a single, incrementally evolving semantic representation."
 Appositives *impose* an update on the context set, at-issue content *proposes* an update.

+Amaral, Patricia, Craige Roberts, and E. Allyn Smith.
+2007.
+Review of *The Logic of Conventional Implicatures* by Chris Potts. *Lingusitics and Philosophy* 30:707-749.
+A truly great book review, full of new observations and challenges.

 Barker, Chris and Chung-chieh Shan.
 2014. *Continuations and Natural Language*.
 Oxford University Press.
 An in-depth treatment of evaluation order, with careful consideration of quantificational binding and weak crossover.

 Beaver, David.
 2001. *Presupposition and Assertion in Dynamic Semantics*.
 CSLI Publications.